pypa/bandersnatch/docs/mirror_configuration.md

 Save copies of JSON project metadata downloaded from PyPI.

 :Type: boolean
+:Required: no
 :Default: false

 When enabled, this saves copies of all JSON project metadata downloaded from [PyPI's JSON API](https://warehouse.pypa.io/api-reference/json.html).
+These files are used by the <project:#bandersnatch-verify> subcommand.

+[](#json-api-metadata-files) describes the folder structure generated by this option.
 The format of the saved JSON is not standardized and is specific to [Warehouse](https://warehouse.pypa.io/).

-[](#json-api-metadata-files) describes the folder structure generated by this option.
-The downloaded metadata can be consumed by other tools or used for debugging.
-Bandersnatch does not make additional use of these files.

 ```{note}
 This option does _not_ effect the generation of simple repository API index files in JSON format ([](#simple-format)).